Fish River Canyon

 The Fish River is the longest interior river in Namibia.
-It cuts deep into the plateau which is today dry, stony and sparsely covered with hardy drought-resistant plants.
+It cuts deep into the plateau which today is dry, stony and sparsely covered with hardy drought-resistant plants.
 The river flows intermittently, usually flooding in late summer; the rest of the year it becomes a chain of long narrow pools.
-At the lower end of the Fish River Canyon, the hot springs resort of ǀAi-ǀAis is situated.
+The hot springs resort of ǀAi-ǀAis is situated at the lower end of the Fish River Canyon.